Architecture

 1. Request Builder

-• GatewayFetcher.sol provides a public API for creating an GatewayRequest.
+• GatewayFetcher.sol (opens in a new tab) provides a public API for building a GatewayRequest.
 This request consists of a series of operations that the virtual machine interprets to read and process data from other rollups.

 • Solidity developers can write contracts that build these requests by inheriting from GatewayFetchTarget.sol.